Safety Policies and Programs

 Environmental Health & Public Safety is dedicated to the reduction of risks within the NC State community, and to the promotion of safety as a value in our university culture.
 We are pleased to provide health, safety, and environmental services to everyone at NC State.
 Our goal is to support the mission of the university by helping staff, faculty, and students take an active role in protecting their health and the environment.

 NC State Environmental Health and Safety believes that the health and safety of students, faculty, and staff are of the greatest importance.
-Visit the full policy statement to read more about the General Safety Policies and Responsibilities.
+Visit the full policy statement (pdf) to read more about the General Safety Policies and Responsibilities.

 Environmental Health and Safety (EHS) administers and implements the occupational health and safety policies and procedures (NC State PRR) promulgated by the department and by University health and safety committees.
 Our EHS Center is staffed by professionals in biological safety, radiation safety, chemical and laboratory safety, occupational safety and health and environmental affairs.